hbbhsy/FetchReward_takehome/README.md

 The solution to this challenge involved the following key steps:

-1. **Data Preparation:** Two datasets were provided - one containing offers and associated metadata, and the other containing brands and their corresponding categories.
+1. **Data Preparation:** Three datasets were provided - one containing offers and associated metadata, and the others containing brands and their corresponding categories.
 These datasets were used to train and build the Semantic Search model.

 2. **Semantic Search Model:** A Semantic Search model was employed to find relevant offers based on the user's search input.
 The model was fine-tuned on the provided datasets to understand the semantic context of offers, brands, and categories.